 In April 2015, the FASB issued Accounting Standards Update No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30) ("Update 2015-03"), which seeks to simplify presentation of debt issuance costs.
 Update 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this Update.
 Entities should apply the amendments in Update 2015-03 on a retrospective basis, wherein the balance sheet of each individual period presented should be adjusted to reflect the period-specific effects of applying the new guidance.
-For public entities, Update 2015-03 is effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period.
-The Company is currently evaluating the provisions of Update 2015-03 and assessing the impact, if any, it may have on its consolidated results of operations, financial position or cash flows.
+In August 2015, the FASB issued Accounting Standards Update No. 2015-15, Interest-Imputation of Interest (Subtopic 835-30) ("Update 2015-15"), which addresses the presentation or subsequent measurement of debt issuance costs related to line-of-credit arrangements, given the absence of authoritative guidance within Update 2015-03 for debt issuance costs related to line-of-credit arrangements.
+For public entities, Update 2015-03 and Update 2015-15 are effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period.
+The Company is currently evaluating the provisions of Update 2015-03 and Update 2015-15 to assess the impact, if any, they may have on its consolidated results of operations, financial position or cash flows.